rcy1314/some-stars/README.md

 ## Dart

 *   [nexptr/omnigram](https://github.com/nexptr/omnigram) - Omnigram is a Flutter-based file reader and audiobook .
-It accommodates  EPUB and PDF and offers audiobook functionality, supporting the use of the Bark TTS model and other AI chat technologies for enhanced reading experiences
+It accommodates  EPUB and PDF and offers audiobook functionality, supporting TTS model and other AI chat technologies for enhanced reading experiences

 *   [fregie/pho](https://github.com/fregie/pho) - A serverless application for viewing and synchronizing photos to cloud storage